MicrosoftDocs/visualstudio-docs/docs/javascript/javascript-project-system-msbuild-reference.md

 ### CleanCommand

-The `CleanCommand` property specifies the behavior that the `clean` target will have.
-If the associated `package.json` contains a `clean` script, the default `CleanCommand` value will cause this script to run.
+The `CleanCommand` property specifies the behavior for the `clean` target.
+If the associated `package.json` contains a `clean` script, the default `CleanCommand` value is already set to run this script.

 If you modify the command, include `npm run` when using `npm`.